-Snuggled up in Eiffel Tower’s stunning iron frame are two paradises for food lovers – Eiffel Tower restaurants Le 58 Tour Eiffel and Le Jules Verne.
+Snuggled up in Eiffel Tower’s stunning iron frame are two treats for food lovers – Eiffel Tower restaurants Le 58 Tour Eiffel and Le Jules Verne.

-Dining at one of these exquisite restaurants is a unique opportunity because of its high location, the exquisite Parisian cuisine, and the stunning views they offer.
+Dining at one of these exquisite restaurants is a unique opportunity because of its high location, the exquisite Parisian cuisine, and the stunning views.

-A visit to these Eiffel Tower restaurant also allows you to skip the notoriously long lines at the attraction.
+A visit to these Eiffel Tower restaurants also allows you to skip the notoriously long lines at the attraction.

 To know everything before planning your Eiffel Tower visit, follow the link.